Mr. Fish is a vintage Luke Cage enemy. He appeared in 1976 and, for 30 years, that was it.

 The weapons were probably built by Frost Enterprises back when Whitney Frost was secretly the Big M, or Maggia leader.

 One of the thugs, a dwarf named Jorge “Shrike” Moat, was particularly quick and agile.
-Shrike was physically aggressive, and quick-witted.
-He also was utterly sycophantic toward Mr. Fish.
+He also was aggressive and quick-witted.
+But Shrike was utterly sycophantic toward Mr. Fish.

 Later on he was still packing – presumably a .44 magnum revolver.
 But it made more sense for him to punch things.